Table Of Contents

 The management component has several implementations which differ in their role and level of detail:

-The “simplified” ones assume that stations are statically associated to an access point for the entire duration of the simulation (the scan-authenticate-associate process is not simulated), so they cannot be used e.g. in experiments involving handover.
+The “simplified” ones assume that stations are statically associated with an access point for the entire duration of the simulation (the scan-authenticate-associate process is not simulated), so they cannot be used e.g. in experiments involving handover.

 The following sections examine the above components.